Introduction

 Cost Saving Tips for Cement Usage

-Some practical tips include:
+Some useful tips include:

-- Avoid mixing more concrete than required at the site
+- Avoid preparing more concrete than required

-- Use accurate material measurements during mixing
+- Use accurate measurements while mixing materials

 Frequently Asked Question

-What grade of cement is used for house construction?
+Which grade of cement is used for house construction?

 According to the Cement Manufacturers Association of India, cement demand continues to grow with increasing infrastructure development.